 Should students make further negative choices, they are to receive another Incident, a further House Point deduction (and negative level adjustment), and the staff member creating the Incident should contact the student's parents.
-Staff members must be mindful that parents may see the Chronicle entry immediately upon saving so, if it is a significant issue that they are logging, staff should make parent contact prior to saving the Incident in Compass.
+Staff members must be mindful that parents may see the Chronicle entry immediately upon saving, so, if it is a significant issue that they are logging, staff should make parent contact prior to saving the Incident in Compass.
 Following parent contact, a summary of the discussion/details of the telephone call should be recorded in the 'Follow Up Comments' of the Incident.
+It is preferred that Incidents are entered on the day that they have occurred, however they need not be entered immediately; staff members can note Incidents on paper and complete the Incident entry before close of business, for example.